×

 Unfortunately, this reflection isn’t something that’s always programmed into the class work.
 You might get through a whole academic year and never pause to reflect.

 All students are in the ESL classroom for a reason.
-Some know why they’re there and are working towards a clear-cut goal, while others might be studying English to satisfy a professional or educational requirement.
+Some know why they’re there and working towards a clear-cut goal, while others might be studying English to satisfy a professional or educational requirement.
 Either way, identifying the “why” that motivates students helps you to better understand your students’ needs.

 Objective: Identify reasons for studying English.